 I know, I get it; it’s fun to be a part of the current movement.
-It’s great to feel like you’re on trend and keeping up with the Jones’, but sometimes it can have a negative impact for your business.
+It’s great to feel like you’re on trend and keeping up with the Jones’, but sometimes it can have a negative impact on your business.

 So let me use the current ‘hipster’ trend as an example.
 Sure it’s awesome, don’t get me wrong, I love the simplicity and everything that comes with it.
 There’s a coolness associated with the trend, not to mention quirky clothing, good coffee and beards… so.. many.. beards.
 Though when we compare all the different businesses that utilise this trend for their branding, could you identify them from a collection of other logos?
-Let’s talk about the standard hipster logo; it consists of an emblem/shield/badge like symbol, a cross, little icons depicted in each area of the cross, maybe some letters, and let’s not forget the ‘EST’ placed somewhere at the bottom.
+Let’s talk about the standard hipster logo; it consists of an emblem/shield/badge like a symbol, a cross, little icons depicted in each area of the cross, maybe some letters, and let’s not forget the ‘EST’ placed somewhere at the bottom.
 Like I said, I am not against this style AT ALL, I just think that they are becoming a little overused.

 You want your brand to stand out in a crowd, not blend in.
 When you are at the beginning stages of your new business, or at a rebranding stage of your already established business, have a think about the important aspects of your company and how you can incorporate a point of difference that will be uniquely yours.
 There is no emotional attachment to a current trend, just that it’s cool, which like I said is fine if that’s all you want.
 Though you need to remember that with time comes evolution, and will that ‘trend’ still be ‘cool’ in 5, 10, 15 years?